top of page

 Bleary-eyed me after birth trying to get to grips with breastfeeding

-The Early Struggles
+Early Struggles

 The Importance of Knowledge and Support

 Moreover, I lacked information on where to seek support.
 I vividly remember one medical professional suggesting I consider formula feeding instead of worrying about breastfeeding because "not many people in my area breastfeed."
-It was disheartening to hear such advice at a time when I needed guidance and encouragement the most.
+It was disheartening to hear such advice when I needed guidance and encouragement the most.
 I just wanted someone to tell me that what I was doing looked pretty good.

 A New Journey Begins